lucarossi9/DNA_binding_site_prediction/README.md

 Machine Learning project in collaboration with the [Laboratory for Computation and Visualization in Mathematics and Mechanics](https://www.epfl.ch/labs/lcvmm/).

+A detailed report is available in the repository.

 # File Structure
 ```console